300th Birthday Celebration in 2020

 A citizens committee appointed by the Board of Supervisors is planning the 300th birthday celebration in 2020.
 The committee generally meets on the first Thursday of each month at 5:30 p.m.

 Multiple events during the year, both existing events and new ‘signature’ events, will celebrate the birthday.
-These are the signature events that have been approved so far:
+These were the signature events approved by the citizens committee. :